Barrier Frustration is a Common Issue

-Fence fighting is what happens when a dog is kept behind a fence and sees or hears animals or people on the other side of the fence.
-A combination of frustration, territorial aggression, and over excitement can lead a dog to charge the fence, barking and growling and putting on a big show.
-The behavior gets even worse when another dog is on the other side of the fence, and that dog joins in and replicates the behavior.
+Fence fighting happens when a dog is kept behind a fence and sees or hears animals or people on the other side of the fence.
+A combination of frustration, territorial aggression, and over-excitement can lead a dog to charge the fence, barking, growling, and putting on a big show.
+The behavior worsens when another dog joins in and replicates the behavior.

-This kind of behavior is best solved by stopping it early, because it is very reinforcing for the dog to build a habit of doing it.
-If you notice that your dog is having issues around the fence, don’t wait for it to develop into a serious issue before you contact a trainer to solve the problem.
+Resolve fence fighting by interjecting early.
+If you don’t, it reinforces the dog to build a habit of doing it.
+If you notice that your dog is having issues around the fence, don’t wait for it to develop into a severe case before contacting a trainer to solve the problem.
 If your dog is already doing this behavior, do not worry, there are ways to solve the problem.

-Here are some of our top tips for dogs that like to fence fight.
+Here are some of our Top Tips for Dogs that have Barrier Frustration:

-- Make sure that your dog has a really good recall.
-Grabbing a dog away from a stimulating activity can lead to redirection, so it is better to call the dog back to you than grab their collar.
-Teaching and proofing a solid recall can also help prevent this issue, because it teaches your dog that you are the most important thing in the environment.
+- Make sure that your dog has a reliable recall.
+Grabbing a dog away from a stimulating activity can lead to redirection, so it is better to call the dog back to you than grab the dog’s collar.
+Teaching and proofing a solid recall can also help prevent this issue because it teaches your dog that you are the most important thing in the environment.

-- Make the backyard a dual purpose area.
+- Make the backyard a dual-purpose area.
 It can be an area for playtime, or it can be an area for work.
-Doing obedience such as heeling or stay in the area that your dog wants to fence fight helps build impulse control, as well as giving them a much more productive “job” to do in the backyard.
+Doing obedience such as heeling or staying in the area your dog wants to fence fight helps build impulse control and gives the dog a much more productive “job” to do in the backyard.

 - Maintain the training.
-Your dog developed the behavior for a reason, and it can creep back into their mind if you let it.
+Your dog developed the behavior for a reason, and it can creep back into the dog’s habits if you don’t maintain it.
 Randomly do recalls and heeling around the area.
 Have a friend walk by with their dog as a controlled “test” of how your training is going.

-If you follow these tips, you should find that your dog is much better behaved in your backyard.
+If you follow these tips, you should find that your dog much better behaves in your backyard.
 If you are struggling with fence fighting or other types of barrier frustration, give us a call and let us help.